 David most likely assumed that Saul, as the king and a servant of Yahweh, would show the priests the respect they were due.
-He probably never imagined that Saul would dare lift his hand against the priests of God.
-But he had been proven wrong.
-And David was furious.
+He never imagined that Saul would dare to lift his hand against the priests of God.
+But David was proven wrong and the aftermath of Saul’s senseless slaughter at Nob left him furious.
 His respect for Saul all but disappeared that day.
-We get a good idea of David’s mental state at the time, because he wrote a psalm to commemorate the event.
+David’s mental state at the time is revealed in a psalm he wrote to commemorate the event.
 In it, he reveals his feelings about Saul.

 Why do you boast about your crimes, great warrior?